Vimala Thakar on the Spiritual Emancipation of Women

 It takes two to have a conversation, a dialogue.
 One person can’t do it.

-Shanti Adams is a student of Andrew Cohen living in London, England.
+At the time of this interview Shanti Adams was a student of Andrew Cohen living in London, England.
 Her previous contribution to What Is Enlightenment?, “The Long and Winding Road” [July 1994], describes her many years as a spiritual seeker in India.

 For more posts on Vimala Thakar look here.